BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 engineering, construction, and builders standard of care related expert designations, the Three Rivers, Massachusetts Construction Expert Directory provides a wide range of trial support and construction consulting services to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides building claims investigation, testimony, and support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-In connection with regional assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings a wealth of experience and local capabilities to Three Rivers and the surrounding areas.
+Through over 4500 construction claims related expert witness designations, the Three Rivers, Massachusetts Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides construction related litigation support and expert consulting services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+In connection with regional assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings specialized expertise and local capabilities to the Three Rivers region.

 Construction Expert Witness News & Info